 4. Mini pralines

 If you eat with your eyes, then a feast awaits.
 Altmann & Kühne is a small, traditional confectioner making its own chocolate and pralines.
-Nothing unusual so far for a city like Vienna, but what makes their products particularly great for souvenirs is the gorgeous packaging.
+Nothing unusual so far for a city like Vienna, but what makes their products particularly great for souvenirs and gifts is the gorgeous packaging.

 Miniature chests, books, draws, hat boxes and similar actually turn out to be chocolate boxes.
 I’ve seen the look of delighted surprise on someone’s face when they pull open a dresser draw to reveal the mini pralines within.